exposit/pythia-oracle/index.md

 ### Things to watch out for

 Pythia Oracle is a one-person project and designed for my own use and play style.
 It's a little quirky.
 Scenario support is still in there but virtually unsupported at this point.
-Little tiny annoying bugs are probably lurking.
+Annoying bugs are probably lurking.
 I have crammed in way more buttons and text than is sensible or user-friendly.

-It's probably more than a little overwhelming at first glance.
+It's probably a bit overwhelming at first glance.

 Please keep an eye on your saves and verify that your logs look the way you expect them to, frequently.
 The saves and backup directories are located in the root directory alongside the main scripts.
 Automatic backups are made unless you explicitly disable them; check the config.py file for details.